-Following the Country Reports, on 22 May 2017, the European Commission published the Country Specific Recommendations4 and these were formally adopted by the Council on 11 July 2017.
-The overall objective of the recommendations is to deliver more jobs and faster growth, while taking account of social fairness considerations.
-The recently published CSRs, including health-related ones, are delivered each year in the context of the European Semester.
+Following the Country Reports, on 22 May 2017 the European Commission published the Country Specific Recommendations5 which were formally adopted by the Council on 11 July 2017.
 Over the years that the European Semester has been taking place, many recommendations related to health systems' reforms have been published.
 For 2017, several Member States received health-related recommendations once again, although to a lesser extent compared to previous years.
-As the European Semester is by nature rather faced on economic aspects relating to the different Member States, the main emphasis of the recommendations in the first editions of the process has been fiscal consolidation and has progressively moved towards a more balanced approach between fiscal, social and health considerations.

 As the European Semester matures, the recommendations become increasingly less in numbers.
 Last year, few Member States received more than five recommendations in total, and a similar situation is observed this year.
 The 2017 recommendations are regrettably very general and do not focus on specific action points or even laws, unlike those of 2016.
 More positively, and in line with the idea of a "Social Europe" that the European Commission is promoting through the European Pillar of Social Rights, the recommendations do have a much more social aspect and step away from the fiscal character that they used to have up until now.
-It is clear that the Commission is trying to support Member States in reforming their health systems to ensure universal access to cost-effective health

-2 European Commission, Country Reports: https://ec.europa.eu/info/publications/2017-european-semester-country-reports_en services and protect the population from falling into poverty or social exclusion due to ill-health and related expenditure.
+It is clear that the Commission is trying to support Member States in reforming their health systems to ensure universal access to cost-effective health services and protect the population from falling into poverty or social exclusion due to ill-health and related expenditure.
 Overall the social aspects within the recommendations have improved but remain underrepresented.